Originally published August 2014 and updated January 2023. Kevin currently works full-time for ASF.

 Thankfully, I never let dialysis slow me down.
 I took part in two 5k races during my dialysis days (one of which was the incredible National Kidney Foundation walk over the Brooklyn Bridge).
 I continued working part-time for a local radio station.
 I exercised and still exercise daily.
 I frequently made trips into NYC to see friends and take in a concert or sporting event.
 NOTHING slowed me down.
 I brought my dialysis machine with me on road trips and even did treatment in hotel rooms.

 Since being diagnosed, I have been very active in advocating for living organ donation.
 I raised over $2,000 for the Alport syndrome Foundation in 2013 and networked with other younger dialysis patients to mentor them.
+As of January 2023, I currently serve as ASF’s Associate Director.

 Please consider signing up to be an organ donor.